Christian Healthcare Ministries Review- Is a Health Cost Sharing Ministry Right For You?

 Does CHM Actually Pay the Bills?

 YES!
 I received my very first $600 check in the mail after some of my medical bills were processed and approved.
-It was really exciting to get that first check and know that all of the bills will be shared.
+It was really exciting to get that first check and know that all eligible bills will be shared.

-Process to Getting Bills Covered with Christian Healthcare Ministries
+Process to Sharing Bills with Christian Healthcare Ministries

 1. Go to doctor – tell them you are self pay and they can bill you directly.